nodejs/node/doc/api/tls.md

   * `clientCertEngine` {string} Optional name of an OpenSSL engine which can provide the client certificate.
   * `handshakeTimeout` {number} Abort the connection if the SSL/TLS handshake does not finish in the specified number of milliseconds.
-Defaults to `120` seconds.
+Defaults to `120000` (120 seconds).
 A `'tlsClientError'` is emitted on the `tls.Server` object whenever a handshake times out.
   * `requestCert` {boolean} If `true` the server will request a certificate from clients that connect and attempt to verify that certificate.
 Defaults to `false`.